lmcai/Papilionoideae_phylogenomics/4_HISSE_BAMM/README.md

 ## Trait-dependent diversification

 BiSSE and HiSSE models as well as the corresponding trait-independent models (CD-2 and CD-4) can be used to evaluate whether the evolution of certain traits is correlated with shifts in diversification rate.
+We also implemented the trait-free MiSSE model as well.

 Tutorials on this topic can be found on the following websites: